ambroSnoopi/pkmnGym/README.md

 You will play a Gym Leader and defend your Badge against countless challenger.
 The challengers will be generated at random and will be powered by a competitive AI.
 Winning will increase your reputation and give you access to new state-governed Pokémon and benefits.
 Can you climb up the ladder to the very top of the Elite Four?

+## About this Project

+This is a hobby data science project for me to get familiar & apply Machine Learning and AI.
+Since I'm already putting so much effort in it, why not turn it into something others could enjoy?

 ## About this Repo

 This Git Repository is only for managing the modifications to the Scripts for RPG Maker XP.

 It will not contain all ressources needed to play the game.

+### Contribute with Log Data

+While I would certainly welcome anyone who's willing to help me with coding the game or with the ML bits and pieces, I'd be most grateful if you could contribute your Battle-Logs.

+During battles, Logs will be written at the games root directory to: ML/logs/

+These logs are used to train the AI.
+But since I don't have hours to play myself - and simulated battles don't really reflect human play styles - I am very much dependant on you players to help me gather the amount training data needed to develop a competitive AI.

+If you wan't to contribute, please upload/committ your logs to this repo: [ML/logs]/<yourAlias>/

+Thank you!

 ## How to Play the Game